-The Designated Governor for Safeguarding at this school is Mrs Yasmin Frampton and can be contacted via Clerk to Governors Sarah.Gregory@sgmail.org.uk
+The Designated Governor for Safeguarding at this school is Mrs Joanna Dent and can be contacted via the school office/ add Jo's email?

-The responsibilities of governing bodies, proprietors and management committees are outlined in part two of Keeping Children Safe in Education 2023.
+The responsibilities of governing bodies, proprietors and management committees are outlined in part two of Keeping Children Safe in Education 2024.